uzinfocom-org/jobful/readme.md

 ### Available default options

-These are options that are available by default, just put services."${manifest.name}-bot" before the keys:
+These are options that are available by default, just put services."jobful-bot" before the keys:

 #### `enable` (required) -> bool